DevStatesSmp/NO_ONX-old/README.md

 ```bash
 git clone https://github.com/DevStatesSmp/NO_ONX
 ```
+(Note: if you're using Window, you should remove the rest of the file and only keep the "window-version" folder.)<br>

 Or if you prefer to download a specific version manually, visit the [Releases page](https://github.com/DevStatesSmp/NO_ONX/releases) and download the ZIP or tarball of the version you want.
 ### Example
 Some example command you can use like:<br>